fuadhasen/fuadhasen/README.md

 ╔══╡ root:~$ ls ~/Projects ║══════▣▣▣
 ║
 ║  ▰ <a href="https://github.com/fuadhasen/craftSpot">craftSpot</a>
-	# A platform that connects craftsmen with employers
 ║  ▰ <a href="https://github.com/fuadhasen/alx-files_manager">file-Manager(Auth, Node.js, MongoDB, Redis, Pagination & Background Jobs)</a>
-	# This backend project enables users to manage files locally, offering features like authentication,
-	user management, file storage, and advanced functionalities such as pagination and background jobs.
 ║  ▰ <a href="https://github.com/fuadhasen/Martar">Matar(Trip Management Platform)</a>
-	# Matar is a project designed to make the experience of planning and booking trips easier for tourists.
 ╚═══════════════════════════════════════════▣▣▣

 </pre>